kottapar/scripts_and_filters/README.md

 We've embarked upon a journey to change the way we do things.
-In the process we've started using Elastic stack to view and monitor all our Infra stack.
+In the process we've started using Elastic stack to view and monitor our Infra.
 We're using bash, powershell and python to collect and parse data and then ingest it into Elasticsearch.

-I've penned down articles on medium describing our approach in detail.
+I've penned our journey in the below articles describing our approach in detail.

 How we centralized our logs to ELK https://medium.com/@kottapar/how-we-centralized-our-logs-using-elk-stack-6a5a73c1e94c